 Fall and spring students must have completed at least 3 semesters of college level Chinese to participate in the internship.
 Although no prior study of Chinese is required for summer internships, students’ Chinese language proficiency may affect their internship placements.
 Students apply for the internship course when completing the Course Selection Form.

-More information about the internship course can be found at Shanghai Internship Guidelines.
+More information about the internship course can be found at Shanghai Internship Handbook.